 Step 3: Execute the Automated Build

-In your favourite working directory, download the builder Java archive (JAR) file:
+In your favourite working directory, download the builder Java archive (JAR) file and execute:

 Step 4: Accept the EULA